 This course will help you navigate the complex and ethical challenges of working with policy to make a meaningful and far-reaching impact.
-Discuss the different roles you can play in policy networks to give voice to those rarely heard in the corridors of power, and learn practical skills in developing policy briefs and other policy products.
+Learn informing and influencing strategies and the different roles you can play in policy networks to give voice to those rarely heard in the corridors of power.
+You will have the opportunity to debate and consider your ethical boundaries so you can gain the confidence you need to engage with policy safely, responsibly and effectively.
 As part of the session, you will receive a discount code for The Researcher's Guide to Influencing Policy.